Meet the team

 Prior to Bridges, Clara focused her career on investing in sustainable businesses – most recently on the management team of a healthcare chain in India and Acumen portfolio company.
 Clara previously worked for Acumen’s Capital Markets team where she played a lead role in designing an innovative investment vehicle and later co-led the Acumen energy portfolio.

 Claudia is responsible for the IMP+ACT Alliance, a partnership-driven sustainability data and technology programme for the public good.
-Incubated in the Impact Management Project (IMP), the programme is exploring how the use of technology can enable large scale impact classification of investment products.
+The IMP+ACT Alliance is exploring how the use of technology can enable large scale impact classification of investment products.

 Claudia joins the IMP from Deutsche Bank where the programme was initiated as part of an Intrapreneur Initiative.
 She combines 10 years’ experience of having worked in the banking and Fintech space, with the insider view of what it means to found (and fund) your own business.
 She is passionate about emerging technologies and sustainability, and how the connectivity of both can drive social innovation and create new business opportunities.